GiovaniBoff/rentomatic/README.md

 This is a companion repository for the book "Clean Architectures in Python" by Leonardo Giordani, published by Leanpub.

 You can download the book [here](https://leanpub.com/clean-architectures-in-python).

-The repository contains the **code for the second edition** of the book.
-If for some reasons you are still following the first edition you can find the code in the branch `first-edition`.
-The tags mentioned in the first edition still exists in that branch.